-- Dishwasher leaves a white residue on dishes and cutlery.
+- The dishwasher leaves a white residue on dishes and cutlery

 - integrated dishwasher

 The cause of this problem could be limescale or salt residues.

 If the residue can easily be wiped off with a finger, it is likely too much salt.
 If the residue is difficult to remove and comes off with vinegar, it is likely limescale (hard water build-up).